 Art Omi: Architecture

-Application is open to architects from any part of the world that have been professionally active for at least the past six (6) years since professional licensing or obtaining an M. Arch. degree in the U.S. or internationally.
+Application is open to architects from any part of the world that have been professionally active for at least the past 5 years since professional licensing or obtaining an M. Arch. degree in the U.S. or internationally.
 Applications will be accepted from early and mid-career architects in active practice or in academia with an architectural design teaching concentration.
 We do not accept applications from students currently enrolled in any B. Arch, M. Arch, or PhD program.
 Please note: having a Master's degree in Architecture and/or an architectural license IS a requirement.
-Space is very limited and a diverse and international group is sought, consistent with all Omi Residency programs and aligning with the mission of the Art Omi: Architecture program.
+Space is very limited and a diverse and international group is sought, consistent with all Art Omi Residency programs and aligning with the mission of the Art Omi: Architecture program.

 All completed applications adhering to the submission requirements will be reviewed by a distinguished panel of professionals.
 Among the jurors will be practicing architects, architects in academia, and architecture curators.

-Accomodations & Facilities
+Accommodations & Facilities

+Architecture residents receive individual accommodations and dedicated desk space within the campus.
 Art Omi is located two and a half hours north of New York City in the scenic Hudson River Valley's Columbia County.
 Named for a neighboring village, the hamlet of Omi is close to the small town of Ghent, NY, as well as Albany, Chatham, and Hudson, NY, which offers train connections less than thirty minutes away (we can provide transportation to and from the Hudson, NY train station).

-Ledig House, a Federal Period estate house serves as a gathering center for residents, providing a full kitchen, library and laundry facilities.
+Ledig House, a Federal Period estate house, serves as a gathering center for residents, providing a full kitchen, library and laundry facilities.
 The front porch overlooks rolling hills and the majestic outline of the Catskill Range.
 A swimming pool, bicycles, WiFi access and several computers are available on the premises.
-Chef-prepared lunch and dinner are served daily for communal meals, and a fully stocked kitchen provides plentiful food for breakfasts and snacks.
+Chef-prepared lunch and dinner is served daily for communal meals, and a fully stocked kitchen provides plentiful food for breakfasts and snacks.

 Columbia County, and the nearby Berkshire Mountains, are popular destinations because of their historical, natural and cultural riches.
 From bird sanctuaries to summer performance festivals, presidential mansions to farmer's markets, the environs offer a singular blend of bucolic quiet and cultural stimulation.
 Staff and friends in the vicinity are often available for excursions of interest to residents.